Managing time at work is a challenge for everyone.

 In addition, organizations should set the expectation for how employees manage their time at work.

-Setting this expectation could be as simple as talking about time management in new employee orientation and discuss cultural approaches to managing time.
+Setting this expectation could be as simple as talking about time management in new employee orientation and discussing cultural approaches to managing time.

 In addition, communicate your organization’s approach to planning effective meetings or how the internal culture is disciplined in managing time.